TUTO Cylindrical Metal Tea Box to Personalize

 - You get this.

-- Cut out the 2 strips of Japanese paper which will cover the base of the lid (27cm wide by 3.2cm high) and the body of the tea box (27cm wide by 7.8cm high).
+- Cut out the 2 strips of Japanese paper that will cover the base of the lid (27cm wide by 3.2cm high) and the body of the tea box (27cm wide by 7.8cm high).

-PRECAUTION - Depending on the pattern chosen, some papers have a cutting and gluing direction!
+CAUTION - Depending on the pattern chosen, some papers have a cutting and gluing direction!

 - You get this.